opensim-org/opensim-core/DEVELOPING.md

    instead of a *Module* file.
 2. Ensure the dependency provides an open-source license that is consistent with OpenSim's Apache License 2.0.
-If the license is not as permissive as Apache License 2.0, the dependency must be optional (see https://choosealicense.com).
+If the license is not as permissive as Apache License 2.0, the dependency must be optional and disabled by default (see https://choosealicense.com).
 3. Ensure the layout of the dependency's installation conforms to OpenSim's layout as described in the section "CMake options for packaging a binary